Planetary Hours Calculator for Today

 How this calculator works

 Hour division.
 The interval from sunrise to sunset divides into 12 equal day hours.
 The interval from sunset to the next sunrise divides into 12 equal night hours.
-Hour boundaries are kept in seconds of precision; no rounding to the nearest minute.
+Hour boundaries are computed in milliseconds, then displayed as local clock times.

 Chaldean rotation.
 The first hour of the day is assigned to the weekday ruler (Sun on Sunday, Moon on Monday, through Saturn on Saturday).
 From there, each successive hour moves one position along the Chaldean sequence.
 Twenty-four hours cover three full cycles plus three extras, which is why the first hour of the next day lands three positions further along.
 After seven days, you return to the same ruler.
 That's the mathematical origin of the seven-day week.